Uterine artery Doppler ultrasound

 What is a uterine artery Doppler ultrasound measurement?

 A Doppler ultrasound measurement is used to check the blood flow in your uterine arteries.
 It is a simple ultrasound scan (similar to the ultrasound scan you had at 20 weeks).
-The Doppler measurement uses sound waves to check if your blood is flowing easily (low resistance) or whether your blood is not flowing as smoothly (raised resistance).
+The Doppler measurement uses sound waves to check if:

 What happens during my scan?